chebizarro/NostrAndroid/README.md

 The Nostr Android Library enables Android applications to interact with the [Nostr](https://nostr.com/) decentralized protocol by providing native implementations of Nostr Improvement Proposals (NIPs).
 The library is designed to be modular and easily integrated into cross-platform toolkits such as Capacitor or Flutter, as well as into existing Android projects.

-Currently, the library implements [NIP-55](https://github.com/nostr-protocol/nips/blob/master/55.md), which defines the protocol for application-level signing of Nostr events.
+Currently, the library implements [NIP-55](https://github.com/nostr-protocol/nips/blob/master/55.md), which defines the protocol for application-level signing of Nostr events and data exchange with Android signer apps.

 ## Features